 Medicare Insurance Agents and Brokers can provide information about health plans.
 What most new beneficiaries don’t realize is working with an agent is free; also, it can save you money, time, and frustration.

 A Broker knows different carrier guidelines, rate increases, and limitations that you won’t easily find online.
-A lot of carrier information is just for agents and the general public doesn’t see all the details.
+A lot of carrier information is just for agents, and the general public doesn’t see all the details.

-Mostly because this information would be overwhelming and hard to read.
-Every service area has a different rule or guideline, making consistency difficult.
+Mostly because this information would be overwhelming and hard to read, every service area has a different rule or guideline, making consistency difficult.

 Most people expect to pay a fee for agent services.

-Either up-front or in the form of a higher monthly premium.
 However, working with an agent usually results in more savings.

 There are two reasons for this: